-AN ECUMENICAL CHURCH …reaching into the community and cooperating with others Churches to make your city or town a better place to live.
-At this time much positive dialogue is going on between representatives of the Anglican, Orthodox, Roman Catholic and Polish National Catholic Churches.
+AN ECUMENICAL CHURCH…reaching into the community and cooperating with other Churches to make your city or town a better place to live.
+At this time much positive dialogue is going on between representatives of the Anglican, Orthodox, Roman Catholic, and Polish National Catholic Churches.

 FREQUENTLY ASKED QUESTIONS [FAQ]

 1) Do I have to be of Polish heritage to belong?

 NO!
 Although the church has its roots in the Polish immigration (at the end of the 19th century) it is an international Church made up of members from different nationalities and many ethnic backgrounds.

 2) What is the central act of worship in the National Catholic Church?

 The Holy Mass is the central act of worship in all churches of the Catholic Community, including the National Catholic Church.
 The Mass is the Sacrifice of the New Testament and is celebrated completely in the language of the people.

 Holy Communion is given under two forms, Bread and Wine, which are the Body and Blood of Jesus Christ.
 The principal method used is intinction, which simply means that the Sacred Host is dipped into the Consecrated Wine and administered to the faithful at the altar.
 Only Priests and Deacons administer the Eucharist and it is always placed on the tongue, not in the hand.